leomaurodesenv/smm-course-viewer/README.md

 Simple viewer for level files from Super Mario Maker.
 Based on [MarioUnmaker](https://github.com/Treeki/MarioUnmaker/) and [PointlessMaker](https://github.com/aboood40091/PointlessMaker).
 This package has two main features:
-1. `SmmCourseViewer`: Interpret/extract course data from .cdt files.
+1. `smmCourseViewer`: Interpret/extract course data from .cdt files.
 2. `Draw`: Draw the course in a HTML Canvas element.

 The code is developed in Vanilla JS, but with extension to Node.js. ([Code Documentation](/lib))